continualist/space-ai/README.md

-# space-ai-benchmarks
+# SpaceAI
-Repository for providing off-the-shelf benchmarks for aerospace applications.
+Repository for providing off-the-shelf benchmarks for AI-based aerospace applications.